ftrackhq/integrations/libs/framework-core/doc/standalone/index.rst

 .. highlight:: bash

-This section describes how to use the pipeline Framework in standalone mode, from within the DCC application or outside.
+This section describes how to use the Framework in standalone mode, from within the DCC application or outside.